-MPG Executive Board member and a Producer with over 35 years experience Mick Glossop also underlines perhaps the most important role of a producer and that is objectivity;
+MPG Executive Board member and a Producer with over 35 years experience Mick Glossop also underlines perhaps the most crucial role of a producer and that is objectivity;

-If there was a fire in my kitchen I might be able to reach for the fire extinguisher and put it out but that one act does not make me a firefighter.
-If I have more than one fire on my house I may get lucky and put the second fire out, but that still does not make me a firefighter, simply careless or living in a death trap.
-However I might then consider a career as a firefighter with the training that is required, I may ultimately qualify and excel at it to such a degree that I can genuinely describe myself as a firefighter, until that point I'm simply a lucky guy who managed to invest in a fire extinguisher.
+If there was a fire in my kitchen, I might be able to reach for the fire extinguisher and put it out, but that one act does not make me a firefighter.
+If I have more than one fire in my house, I may get lucky and put the second fire out, but that still does not make me a firefighter, although perhaps careless or living in a death trap.
+However I might then consider a career as a firefighter with the training that is required, I may ultimately qualify and excel at it to such a degree that I can genuinely describe myself as a firefighter until that point I'm merely a lucky guy who managed to invest in a fire extinguisher.

 Why Does All This Matter?

-It matters because despite there being an almost unlimited supply of equipment to make music and the ability for anyone to self release and promote their material, one could argue that the craft and art of making albums has diminished rather than improved.
+It matters because despite there being an almost unlimited supply of equipment to make music and the ability for anyone to self-release and promote their material, one could argue that the craft and art of making albums have diminished rather than improved.

 Paul Rodgers (Editor, BBC 6 Music) is convinced of the need for the role of professional producers;